Information for Parents

-The first step is for the student to provide the ASC with current documentation from a qualified professional, which will assist in determining reasonable accommodations at the university.
-Please refer to our guidelines for documentation of learning disabilities or ADHD for further details.
-Students may send their documentation to the ASC to be reviewed prior to their first semester at the university.
+The first step is for the student to provide the ASAC with current documentation from a qualified professional, which will assist in determining reasonable accommodations at the university.
+Please refer to our guidelines for documentation of disabilities for further details.
+Students may send their documentation to the ASAC to be reviewed prior to their first semester at the university.

-Next, a student will need to meet with an ASC counselor to develop an accommodations plan.
-Accommodations decisions are made and coordinated by the student's ASC counselor, based on a careful analysis of the impact of a student’s disability in each class that is of concern to the student.
+Next, a student will need to meet with an ASAC counselor to develop an accommodations plan.
+Accommodations decisions are made and coordinated by the student's ASAC counselor, based on a careful analysis of the impact of a student’s disability in each class that is of concern to the student.

 - extended time on exams and quizzes

 - computer for essay exams or in-class writing